Bhaumik-Tandan/Generic_linked_list_in_c/README.md

 functions in which will be used by the user

-The l_in function initilises the initial values of the queue
+The l_in function initilises the initial values of the list

 And the menu function displays the menu, and calls the function from the function pointer.